 - Alcohol Inks.
 Alcohol inks are dye-based and transparent that are most often used to layer color.
 These inks dry very quickly because alcohol evaporates quickly.
 Artists appreciate the fact that alcohol inks can be easily modified by blending in a little rubbing alcohol to generate a watercolor effect.
 These inks can produce very vibrant colors and are splendid for use on many non-porous surfaces like glass, plastic, metal, stone, ceramic, polymer clay, and even leather.
 A marbled effect can be created by mixing colors together.
 Jacquard Alcohol Inks and Tim Holtz Ranger Adirondack are two well known brands.
 Alcohol inks are offered as pens and markers as well.

 - India Inks.
 Pigment-based India inks are made from carbon molecules mixed with water.
 Binders can be added to make it more durable.
 There are 12 colors available in addition to one called “deep black.”
 India inks are great for ink-blotting, where a blob of ink is placed on strong paper and either air blown to produce a random pattern or the paper folded in half to get a mirrored image.
-Interestingly, these inks have historically been used for drawing and outlining (defining the outer edge) comic strips.
+Interestingly, these inks have historically been used by fine artists for drawing and outlining (defining the outer edge) comic strips.
 With mixed media applications, some artists like to layer India inks or combine them with alcohol inks for amazingly colorful results.
-Some common surface applications are paper, card stock, jewelry, charms, and polymer clay.
+Some common surface applications are paper, card stock, jewelry, charms, calligraphy and polymer clay.
 These inks are sold as liquids, ink sticks that are ground and mixed with water, and pens.
 Dr. Ph.
 Martin’s India Ink is a high quality brand as is Faber-Castell Artist Brush Pens, and Fudenosuke Tombow Brush Pens.
 NOTE: I use Tombow brush pens every day.

 - Acrylic Inks.
-Acrylic inks use finely ground pigments with acrylic to form a non-clogging, permanent, quick drying, and water-resistant option for your mixed media projects.
+Acrylic inks use finely ground pigments with acrylic to form a non-clogging, permanent, quick drying, and water-resistant option for your art projects.
 These inks are considered to have exceptionally high pigment quality and are perfect for a wide variety of mixed media projects.
 Acrylic ink differs from acrylic paint in that the pigments are suspended in a thinner polymer medium.
 These inks offer a very wide range of options for artists and crafters.
 Unlike India inks, they can be used for airbrushing (spraying freehand or with a stencil) and stamping.
-Acrylic inks generate a very strong bond, making them a splendid choice for applying to paper, card stock, glass, ceramics, wood, clay, leather, and others.
+Acrylic inks generate a very strong bond, making them a splendid choice for applying to paper, card stock, glass, ceramics, wood, clay, leather, Calligraphy and others.
 Many beautiful, vibrant colors are available for use.
 They are also great for highlighting paintings composed of acrylic and watercolor paints along with pastels.
 Acrylic inks can be found in liquid form or pens.
 Dr. Ph.
 Martin’s Liquid Acrylics are popular with 30 available colors.
 Daler-Rowney and Liquitex Professional Acrylic Ink are also good.

 Yes, Distress Ink is another type of ink we have all used in our mixed media projects.
 Thinner than other dye-based inks yet quite durable, Distress Ink Pads are used for stamping and staining paper.
 Distress ink produces an aged, worn, stained, antique (distressed) look that is very popular today with crafters.
 A newer version is known as Distress Oxide Ink Pads, which combines mostly pigment with dye.
 Tim Holtz Ranger Adirondack is a well known brand for these inks.
 Distress Ink Sprays are also popular.